saiachyuthm/html_files/README.md

-# html_files
+# html ,css and javascript files
-HTML for simple web pages
+For simple web pages